groundrace/bologna_bike_isochrones/README.md

 # bologna bike isochrones
-Just a quick & dirty 5,10,15,30,60 minutes bike isocrhrone map of Bologna using road & ciclepath network available on Openstreetmap
+Just a quick & dirty 5,10,15,30,60 minutes bike isocrhrone map of Bologna using road & cyclepath network available on Openstreetmap
 It clearly show from the central main square how the Bologna center areas (the one surronded by the Bologna circular Vialis)have approx a 5 minutes radius...

 Also an alternative version from the Bolognina main cross with 5,10,15,30 minutes isocrhones